Dynamical properties of quantum many-body systems with long range interactions: Supplementary Materials

 \section{Supplementary Materials}

 In this supplementary material, we present the linear spin wave analysis for the LR FM and staggered AFM Heisenberg model, in which the dispersion relation of the low-lying magnetic excitations at different decaying power $\alpha$ are extracted.
 From here, we make comparison with the dispersion obtained from the QMC simulations in the main text.
-Moreover, we also provide detailed data on the fitting of the excitation gaps from the dynamical correlation functions in QMC, such as representative data points where the extrapolation of the converged gaps at thermodynamic limit are shown.
+Spin wave analysis with Kac construction is presented.
+Moreover, we outline the QMC procedure and provide detailed data on the fitting of the excitation gaps from the dynamical correlation functions obtained in QMC simulations.